foundry-rs/starknet-foundry/CONTRIBUTING.md

 ### Writing Tests

 Please make sure the feature you are implementing is thoroughly tested with automatic tests.
-You can check existing tests in the repository, to see recommended approach to testing.
+You can check existing tests in the repository to see the recommended approach to testing.

 ### Breaking Changes